Classic DP: 0-1 Knapsack Problem

 Prerequisite Knowledge

-There are frequent inquiries about the knapsack problem.
-It's not particularly difficult; it mainly involves the state + choice concept of dynamic programming, with nothing extraordinary.
+Many people frequently ask about the knapsack problem.
+Actually, it's not difficult.
+Using the dynamic programming approach, it's just about states and choices—nothing special.
 Today, let's discuss the knapsack problem, focusing on the most common 0-1 knapsack problem.
-Description:
+Problem description:

-You are given a knapsack that can carry a weight of W
+You have a knapsack with a capacity of W

-items, each with a weight and a value.
-The weight of the i-th
+items.
+Each item has a weight and a value.
+The weight of the ith item is wt[i]

 , and its value is val[i]

 .
-You are to pack items into the knapsack, using each item only once, to achieve the maximum value without exceeding the knapsack's capacity.
+You can put items into the knapsack, but each item can only be used once.
+What is the maximum total value you can carry in the knapsack without exceeding its capacity?

 N = 3, W = 4